Tarun-Karthik/Implementation-of-GSP-in-NS3/README.md

 and drops a packet only once in many expirations of the maximum interval duration.
 No adaptation is necessary.
-The interval value must be reduced as soon as the queue starts spending more time above the threshold than below. let presetInt be the initial and maximum setting for the adaptive interval variable, tau the time constant for the adaptation loop, and alpha the emphasis factor for the time spent above the threshold, such that the reaction to load changes is stronger.
+The interval value must be reduced as soon as the queue starts spending more time above the threshold than below.
+Let presetInt be the initial and maximum setting for the adaptive interval variable, tau the time constant for the adaptation loop, and alpha the emphasis factor for the time spent above the threshold, such that the reaction to load changes is stronger.
 As a rule of thumb, tau should be